mahdi-noori-ai/Deep-Learning/Hyperparameter_tuning_optuna/readme.txt

 ## Hyperparameter Tuning

-The hyperparameter tuning is conducted using Optuna, an automatic hyperparameter optimization framework:
+The hyperparameter tuning is conducted using Optuna, an automatic hyperparameter optimization framework.
+Optuna provides a sophisticated way to search for the best hyperparameters, improving model performance significantly.

 ### Example Hyperparameter Tuning with Optuna